 Climate Change Overview

-NEW From extreme heat to ecosystem threats, real changes in Minnesota's climate are impacting the health of Minnesotans.
-Get a brief overview about the health effects of climate change in our new Minnesota Climate and Health Profile Summary (PDF) sheet.
+From extreme heat to ecosystem threats, real changes in Minnesota's climate are impacting the health of Minnesotans.
+Read through our Minnesota Climate and Health Profile Summary (PDF) for a little more detail.

-Increases in greenhouse gas (GHG) emissions are leading to increases in ambient temperatures (see Figure 2), which in turn are leading to extremes in precipitation (see Figure 3).
+Increases in greenhouse gas (GHG) emissions are leading to increases in ambient temperatures, which in turn are leading to extremes in precipitation.

 Source: MDH, 2016

 The full Minnesota Climate and Health Profile Report (PDF), published in 2015, provides a comprehensive assessment of climate change impacts and potential health burdens specific to Minnesota.
 The report explains the pathways between identified Minnesota climate hazards (i.e., air pollution, extreme heat, flood, drought and ecosystem threats, including vector-borne diseases and harmful algal blooms) and their corresponding health impacts.

 Minnesota has gotten noticeably warmer, especially over the last few decades.
 Since the beginning of the data record (1895) through 1959, Minnesota’s annual average temperature increased by nearly 0.2°F per decade, which is equivalent to over 2°F per century.
 This is shown in the graph at the left (below).
 This warming effect has accelerated over the last 50 plus years.
 Data from 1960-2016 show that the recent rate of warming for Minnesota has sped up substantially to over 0.5°F per decade, which is equivalent to 5.0°F per century.
 This is shown in the graph to the right (below).